 The object of this web site is to present a facsimile of the original manuscript; interpreting the manuscript is quite difficult, and I encourage my readers to consult the sources mentioned in the bibliography.
-There is also an on-line article on this topic.
+I especially recommend two online articles:

 Taylor, William.
 Two Worlds of the Welsh Harp (CD).
 Dorian Recordings, 1999 (Catalog # 90260).
 Includes Gosteg Dafyyd Athro, Y ddigan y droell, Kaniad y gwynn bibydd, Kaniad ystafell, Kaniad bach ar y gogower, and Kaingk Dafydd Broffwyd.
 The other material on the CD comes from the volumes of Edward Jones' Musical and Poetical Relicks of the Welsh Bards.David Parish-Whittaker gives the following advice for those seeking a transcription of the music and notes on technique: